Better informed. Better decisions.

 We help develop your critical thinking through:

-Engaging and interactive workshops in the topics of media and political literacy.
-Fact-based and collaborative, these workshops challenge your assumptions, prompting you to draw your own conclusions and reach a greater understanding.
+Engaging and interactive events in the topics of media and political literacy.
+Fact-based and collaborative, these events challenge your assumptions, prompting you to draw your own conclusions and reach a greater understanding.

 Poster for #FTN podcast "On immigration"